Love playing Crazy Eights!

 Reverse Power Card

 Players can decide which card reverses the direction of play.
-This card can be set to Nine or King, or it can be disabled entirely.
+This card can be set to 9 or King, or it can be disabled entirely.

 Suit Dump Power Card

 Players can decide which card allows them to play any number of cards of the current suit.
-This card can be set to Seven or Ten, or it can be disabled entirely.
+This card can be set to 7 or 10, or it can be disabled entirely.

 Run Power Card

 After playing this card, the player can play a run of cards of the current.
-This card can be set to Seven or Ten, or it can be disabled entirely.
+This card can be set to 7 or 10, or it can be disabled entirely.

 Set Power Combo